22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 Khash season in Armenia begins in late autumn, during the first cold days of the season, and continues until the weather turns warm again.

-It is true that the process of preparing the necessary ingredients for making khash is quite long and tiring, but the result is worth it.
+The process of preparing the necessary ingredients for making khash is indeed quite long and tiring, but the result is worth it.

 The respected “khashaker” gathers around the table early in the morning.
 And this is not accidental!
 Khash is a very filling dish that can provide energy for the whole day.